unam3/docs/src/guide/components/v-model.md

 ## Handling `v-model` modifiers {#handling-v-model-modifiers}

-When we were learning about form input bindings, we saw that `v-model` has [built-in modifiers](/guide/essentials/forms.html#modifiers) - `.trim`, `.number` and `.lazy`.
-In some cases, you might also want the `v-model` on your custom input component to support custom modifiers.
+`v-model` has [built-in modifiers](/guide/essentials/forms.html#modifiers) - `.trim`, `.number` and `.lazy`.

+You can create custom modifiers for component for `v-model`.

-Let's create an example custom modifier, `capitalize`, that capitalizes the first letter of the string provided by the `v-model` binding:
+Let's create an example custom modifier: `capitalize`.

 ```vue-html
 <MyComponent v-model.capitalize="myText" />
 ```

 Modifiers added to a component `v-model` will be provided to the component via the `modelModifiers` prop.
-In the below example, we have created a component that contains a `modelModifiers` prop that defaults to an empty object:
+In the example we have created a component that contains a `modelModifiers` prop that defaults to an empty object:

 <div class="composition-api">